evanmschultz/dev_hylladb/HyQL.md

 # In a real application, you would execute these queries against your HyllaDB instance and handle the results appropriately.
 ```

-This example demonstrates how you might set up a schema, build a shelf, write additional data, and then retrieve that data, all using different HyQL query types.
+This example demonstrates how you might set up a schema, build a section, build a shelf, write additional data, and then retrieve that data, all using different HyQL query types.

 ## 🧠 Advanced Usage